-Section 6G.14 Work Within the Traveled Way of Freeways and Expressways
+Section 6G.13 Work Within the Traveled Way of Expressways and Freeways

-Problems of TTC might occur under the special conditions encountered where vehicular traffic must be moved through or around TTC zones on high-speed, high-volume roadways.
-Although the general principles outlined in the previous Sections of this Manual are applicable to all types of highways, high-speed, accesscontrolled highways need special attention in order to reasonably safely and efficiently accommodate vehicular traffic while also protecting work forces.
-The road user volumes, road vehicle mix (buses, trucks, cars, and bicycles, if permitted), and speed of vehicles on these facilities require that careful TTC procedures be implemented, for example, to induce critical merging maneuvers well in advance of work spaces and in a manner that creates minimum turbulence and delay in the vehicular traffic stream.
+Problems of temporary traffic control might occur under the special conditions encountered where motor vehicle traffic must be moved through or around temporary traffic control zones on high-speed, high-volume roadways.
+Although the general principles outlined in the previous Sections of this Manual are applicable to all types of highways, high-speed, access-controlled highways need special attention in order to safely and efficiently accommodate motor vehicle traffic while also protecting work forces.
+The road user volumes, road vehicle mix (buses, trucks, and cars), and speed of vehicles on these facilities require that careful temporary traffic control procedures be implemented, for example, to induce critical merging maneuvers well in advance of work spaces and in a manner that creates minimum turbulence and delay in the motor vehicle traffic stream.
 These situations often require more conspicuous devices than specified for normal rural highway or urban street use.
 However, the same important basic considerations of uniformity and standardization of general principles apply for all roadways.

-Work under high-speed, high-volume vehicular traffic on a controlled access highway is complicated by the roadway design and operational features.
-The presence of a median that establishes separate roadways for directional vehicular traffic flow might prohibit the closing of one of the roadways or the diverting of vehicular traffic to the other roadway.
-Lack of access to and from adjacent roadways prohibits rerouting of vehicular traffic away from the work space in many cases.
+Work under high-speed, high-volume motor vehicle traffic on a controlled access highway is complicated by the roadway design and operational features.
+The presence of a median that establishes separate roadways for directional motor vehicle traffic flow might prohibit the closing of one of the roadways or the diverting of motor vehicle traffic to the other roadway.
+Lack of access to and from adjacent roadways prohibits rerouting of motor vehicle traffic away from the work space in many cases.
 Other conditions exist where work must be limited to night hours, thereby necessitating increased use of warning lights, illumination of work spaces, and advance warning systems.

-TTC for a typical lane closure on a divided highway is shown in Figure 6H-33.
+Temporary traffic control for a typical lane closure on a divided highway is shown in Figure 6H-33.
 Temporary traffic controls for short duration and mobile operations on freeways are shown in Figure 6H-35.
-A typical application for shifting vehicular traffic lanes around a work space is shown in Figure 6H-36.
-TTC for multiple and interior lane closures on a freeway is shown in Figures 6H-37 and 6H-38.
+A typical application for shifting motor vehicle traffic lanes around a work space is shown in Figure 6H-36.
+Temporary traffic control for multiple and interior lane closures on a freeway is shown in Figures 6H-37 and 6H-38.

-The method for closing an interior lane when the open lanes have the capacity to carry vehicular traffic should be as shown in Figure 6H-37.
+The method for closing an interior lane when the open lanes have the capacity to carry motor vehicle traffic should be as shown in Figure 6H-37.
 When the capacity of the other lanes is needed, the method shown in Figure 6H-38 should be used.

-Section 6G.15 Two-Lane, Two-Way Traffic on One Roadway of a Normally Divided Highway Support:
+Section 6G.14 Two-Lane, Two-Way Traffic on One Roadway of a Normally Divided Highway

 Two-lane, two-way operation on one roadway of a normally divided highway is a typical procedure that requires special consideration in the planning, design, and work phases, because unique operational problems (for example, increasing the risk of head-on crashes) can arise with the two-lane, two-way operation.
-Standard:

-When two-lane, two-way traffic control must be maintained on one roadway of a normally divided highway, opposing vehicular traffic shall be separated with either temporary traffic barriers (concrete safety-shape or approved alternate) or with channelizing devices throughout the length of the two-way operation.
+When two-lane, two-way traffic control must be maintained on one roadway of a normally divided highway, opposing motor vehicle traffic shall be separated with either temporary traffic barriers (concrete safety-shape or approved alternate) or with channelizing devices throughout the length of the two-way operation.
 The use of markings and complementary signing, by themselves, shall not be used.
-Support: